 - Printer?
 Printers are thankfully getting smaller, lighter and cheaper – and less important as we go paperless.
 But if needed, hide it in a cupboard.
 No unsightly wires needed anymore.

 - Accessories: this is a challenge…how to keep pens and pads and bits of paper from taking over your carefully curated home – and remind you of work 24/7.
 Here’s a brilliant article in the Daily Mail on how NOT to work from home.

 - Decor: This is where the fun begins.
 Let your creative juices flow and build the perfect work from home environment – the best of both worlds.
 What inspires you, what gets you going in the morning.
 What pictures on the wall, what plants, books on the shelves and photo frames inspire you?
 This is the branding section where, no matter how small your company or how far down the corporate ladder you exist, this is where you can turbo-charge your career.
 No office politics, no interruptions, nothing to stop you.

 Why Staying at Home doesn’t work for Everybody

-It just doesn’t…we’re all different and some people prefer the interaction with colleagues, the change in scenery that work away from home offers and the perks including subsidised staff canteen, IT help on tap and much more.
+It just doesn’t…we’re all different and some people prefer the interaction with colleagues and the change of scenery that work away from home offers.
+And the perks including subsidised staff canteen, IT help on tap and much more.

 Work from Home due to Redundancies, Illness or Relocation caused by Coronavirus